This set of Building Construction Questions and Answers for Campus interviews focuses on “Miscellaneous Materials – 2”.

 4. Which of the following is not a solid fuel?

-Explanation: A fuel is a substance which is capable of creating heat energy which can be put to industrial use.
+Explanation: A fuel is a substance that is capable of creating heat energy which can be put to industrial use.
 Fuels are classified into three groups depending on the state in which they occur.
 These are solid fuels, liquid fuels and gaseous fuels.
 Charcoal, coke and coal are examples of solid fuels while petroleum is a liquid fuel.

 5. The percentage content of water and calcium sulphate in gypsum is _______ and _______ respectively.